DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-21 Journal Entry Notes.md

 - The Archmage's mind is still *mostly* in tact.
 His line of thinking should seem clear and rational.
 - He made the decision to create Avernoth and flee to it because he was growing increasingly paranoid about the consequences of his actions

-> Note: There are only 3 standard journal entries in set 1, so I won't list them all out here.
+> Note: There are only 3 standard journal entries in set 1.

 #### Set 2 Standard Journal Entries
 - There is a clear decline in the Archmage's mental state
 -

+> Note: There are 6 standard journal entries in set 2.

 #### Set 3 Standard Journal Entries
+-

+> Note: There are 9 standard journal entries in set 3.

 ### Experiment Logs